OCA/vertical-association/membership_extension/README.rst

 * Membership lines editable
 * Do not calculate membership state from invoice status
 * Start date of last membership period
+* Partner's with member lines can't be deleted.

 Configuration
 =============